wp-plugins/video-embed-thumbnail-generator/readme.txt

 4. Shortcode inserted into the post content by the plugin.

 == Changelog ==

+= 4.5 - July 7, 2015 =
+* This is probably the last completely free major release.
+Some advanced features will be converted to premium add-ons in the future.
+More info in the <a href="https://wordpress.org/support/plugin/video-embed-thumbnail-generator">support forum</a>.
+* Consolidated most video metadata database entries into a single array.
+This might slow things down the first time you load the Media Library.
+* Added pagination option for video galleries.
+* Added oEmbed provider data and option to allow oEmbed discovery from other sites.
+* Added experimental WEBM VP9 encoding format.
+* Added option to make the watermark overlay image a link.
+* Added video stats column to Media Library list view.
+* Added options for vertical video rotation and metadata removal using FFMPEG, now that some browsers recognize rotation metadata.
+* Added "default" attribute for subtitle/caption text tracks to turn tracks on when the video loads.
+* Added attachment edit hook that updates video thumbnail's parent post when the video's parent post changes.
+* Added error handling and reporting for in-browser thumbnails.
+* Added Video.js localization.
+Automatically changes Video.js language to the current WordPress language.
+* Updated Video.js to version 4.12.7
+* Updated Spanish translation.
+* Updated Facebook Open Graph video embedding tags.
+* Re-enabled native video player controls on mobile devices when using Video.js player for better responsive resizing and to allow Airplay & Chromecast controls.
+* Removed superfluous gallery height option.
+* Stopped inserting unnecessary width and height shortcode attributes when videos are set to the default width and height.
+* Stopped inserting unnecessary poster URL shortcode attribute when poster is set in the media library.
+* Fixed several bugs related to hosting media library files on external servers like Amazon S3.
+* Fixed bug that deleted replacement videos before encoding was finished when simultaneous encodes are enabled.
+* Fixed bug that dropped videos from the video encode queue when multiple videos were added to the database simultaneously, specifically when using Add From Server.
+* Fixed bug that created squashed encoded videos when they were shot vertically on a mobile device.
+* Fixed bug that added bad content to Open Graph video tag when other shortcodes were found before KGVID in the post.
+* Fixed bug that wrote multiple unnecessary meta entries to the database when image attachments were updated.
+* Fixed bug that disabled "Choose from Library" buttons in Firefox.
+* Fixed bug that incorrectly indicated thumbnail selection video files did not load in Firefox.
+* Fixed bug that allowed video thumbnails to overflow their container in the Media Library modal window in Firefox.
+* Fixed bug that allowed crossdomain in-browser thumbnails to load, but then fail when trying to save them in Safari.
+* Fixed bug that kept end of video overlay images on screen when user hit play again.
+* Fixed bug that incorrectly resized videos embedded through iframe.
+* Fixed bug that did not assign a default value to the qt-faststart/MP4Box application path for new installations.
+* Fixed bug that allowed selection of multiple thumbnails in Embed Video from URL window
+* Fixed number formatting of video play counter.
+* Fixed encode queue text indent bug.

 = 4.4.2 - November 3, 2014 =
 * Added Google Universal Analytics event tracking.